Smart Planet Association

 Smart Communities Initiative

-This registry will serve as a public reference of the various stakeholders that are collaborating to ensure transparent and credible certification of communities to ISO 37101.
+This registry will serve as a public reference for the various stakeholders that are collaborating to ensure transparency and credible certification of communities to ISO 37001.

 The IRCCC framework includes the following stakeholders:

-5. Accreditation Bodies that operate according to ISO 17011 who may be provide oversight to Certification Bodies.
+5. Accreditation Bodies that operate according to ISO 17011 who may provide oversight to Certification Bodies.

-6. Sponsors (individuals and/or organizations) of the activities of any the above-mentioned stakeholders.
+6. Sponsors (individuals and/or organizations) of the activities of any of the above mentioned stakeholders.

-The registry will be accessible by via the following web address: Irccc.org
+The registry will be accessible via the following web address irccc.org.

-To support the initiative or for the requirements to be listed in the registry, please visit Irccc.org/membership.
+To support the initiative or for the requirement to be listed in the registry, please visit irccc.org.

 Smart Schools Initiative

-SPA is working with a variety of stakeholders to launch and maintain the International Registry of Certified Educational Organizations (IRCEO).
+SPA is working with a variety of stakeholders to launch and maintain International Registry of Certified Educational Organizations (IRCEO)

 This registry will serve as a public reference of the various stakeholders that are collaborating to ensure transparent and credible certification of Educational Organizations to ISO 21001.